CalderaWP/Caldera-Forms/readme.txt

 *

 = New Features =
-* Added form templates when creting new form.
+* Added form templates when creating new form.

 = New Filters =
 * caldera_forms_get_form_templates : filter to add your own templates to new form templates